spryker/spryker-docs/docs/scos/user/features/202108.0/alternative-products-feature-overview.md

 ## Product replacement

-On the product details page of a product that's a product alternaive for another product, you can see a *Replacement for*.
-This section displayes that products to which the current product is added as an alternative.
+On the product details page of a product that's a product alternative for another product, you can see a *Replacement for*.
+This section displays that products to which the current product is added as an alternative.

 ![Replacement for](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Alternative+Products/Alternative+Products+Feature+Overview/replacement-for.png)

 ## Related Business User articles